DLARlab/16WaystoGallop/README.md

 This repository contains the code used to formulate a nonlinear programming (NLP) problem designed to identify eight optimal asymmetrical gaits for the A1 quadrupedal robot.
 The targeted gaits are: Transverse and Rotary Galloping without Flight Phases (TG0 and RG0); Transverse and Rotary Galloping with Gathered Suspension (TGG and RGG); Transverse and Rotary Galloping with Extended Suspension (TGE and RGE); and Transverse and Rotary Galloping with Dual Flight Phases (TG2 and RG2).
 The code leverages the Fast Robot Optimization and Simulation (FROST) toolkit (https://github.com/ayonga/frost-dev).
 Additionally, the repository includes the code used to conduct simulation tests for the A1 robot in the Gazebo environment, which employs a Quadratic Programming (QP)-based locomotion controller.

-Contents:

-Optimization: Code for generating the solutions of the galloping gaits, including creating the hybrid system and the NLP problem cost functions and constraints.

-Features:

-Hybrid Dynamics: Creating realistic models for any robot and formulating them as hybrid dynamics with impact models.
-Animations: Generate the animations and the trajectories of any solution.
-NLP: Constructing and solving NLP problems.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 The source code is released under a BSD 3-Clause license.